Ghosts (Pac-Man): Concept and creation

 The ghosts were created by Toru Iwatani, who was the head designer for the original Pac-Man arcade game.
 The idea for the ghosts was made from Iwatani's desire to create a video game that could attract women and younger players, particularly couples, at a time where most video games were "war"-type games or Space Invaders clones.
 In turn, he made the in-game characters cute and colorful, a trait borrowed from Iwatani's previous game Cutie Q (1979), which featured similar "kawaii" characters.
 Iwatani cited Casper the Friendly Ghost or Little Ghost Q-Taro as inspiration for the ghosts.
 Their simplistic design was also attributed to the limitations of the hardware at the time, only being able to display a certain amount of colors for a sprite.
-To prevent the game from becoming impossibly difficult or too boring to play, each of the ghosts were programmed to have their own distinct traits — the red ghost would directly chase Pac-Man, the pink and blue ghosts would position themselves in front of him, and the orange ghost would be random.
+To prevent the game from becoming impossibly difficult or too boring to play, each of the ghosts were programmed to have their own distinct traits — the red ghost would directly chase Pac-Man, the pink and blue ghosts would position themselves in front of Pac-Man, and the orange ghost would be random.

 Originally, all four of the ghosts were meant to be red instead of multicolored, as ordered by Namco president Masaya Nakamura — Iwatani was against the idea, as he wanted the ghosts to be distinguishable from one another.
 Although he was admittedly afraid of Nakamura, he conducted a survey with his colleagues that asked if they wanted single-colored enemies or multicolored enemies.
 After being presented with a 40-to-0 result in favor of multicolored ghosts, Nakamura agreed to the decision.
-The original Japanese version of the game had the ghosts named "Oikake", "Machibuse", "Kimagure" and "Otoboke", translating respectively to "chaser", "ambusher", "fickle" and "stupid".
-When the game was exported to the United States, Midway Games changed their names to "Shadow", "Speedy", "Bashful" and "Pokey", their nicknames being changed to "Blinky", "Pinky", "Inky" and "Clyde" respectively.
+The original Japanese version of the game had the ghosts named "Oikake", "Machibuse", "Kimagure", and "Otoboke", translating respectively to "chaser", "ambusher", "fickle", and "stupid".
+When the game was exported to the United States, Midway Games changed their names to "Shadow", "Speedy", "Bashful", and "Pokey", their nicknames being changed to "Blinky", "Pinky", "Inky", and "Clyde", respectively.
 Early promotional material would sometimes refer to the ghosts as "monsters" or "goblins".

 Uproxx argues that the ghosts are really just people in costumes, based on what is revealed between rounds in the game.
 A cutscene that appears after the 5th round of the game, shows the ghost Blinky chasing after Pac-Man, and his ghost costume snags on a nail and rips, revealing a leg underneath.
 In a later cutscene, Blinky has a rip in his ghost costume, then after going off screen, he is seen back on the screen dragging the red costume behind him.